brikis98/yevgeniy-brikman-homepage/_posts/2017-07-04-yak-shaving-1-all-i-need-is-disk-space.md

 ---

-I just published the first entry in [The Yak Shaving Series](https://blog.gruntwork.io/introducing-the-yak-shaving-series-247e7f20f81), where we share stories of some of the unexpected, bizarre, painful, and time-consuming problems we’ve had to solve while working on DevOps and infrastructure: [{{ page.title }}]({{ page.external_url }})
+I just published the first entry in [The Yak Shaving Series](https://blog.gruntwork.io/introducing-the-yak-shaving-series-247e7f20f81), where we share stories of some of the unexpected, bizarre, painful, and time-consuming problems we've had to solve while working on DevOps and infrastructure: [{{ page.title }}]({{ page.external_url }})

 {% include figure.html path=page.thumbnail_path caption=page.title url=page.external_url %}